GerasimVelchev/TetrisSolver/README.md

-# TetrisSolver
+# Tetris AI player
-A tetris solver based on genetic algorithm with simulated annealing.
+A tetris-based AI player based on genetic algorithm with simulated annealing.